 It is notable that the 70D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 60D does not offer wifi capability.
+In contrast, the 60D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the 70D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 60D and the 70D have been discontinued, but can regularly be found used on eBay.
 The 60D was replaced by the Canon 70D, while the 70D was followed by the Canon 80D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 60D Manual (free pdf) or the online Canon 70D Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 60D and the Canon 70D?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.